-In addition to the above you will also need to complete our online Academic Integrity module.
-This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.
+This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

+Your second year will consist of core modules spread across the Department of Mathematics and Department of Economics and Related Studies.
 We emphasise consolidating quantitative and analytical skills, while still studying core concepts.

 Lectures and seminars are the main mode of teaching.
 Some modules have practical computer classes.
 All modules are supported by extensive online material, including a discussion forum.

 |Tutorials||3 hours per term|